jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 a call), a minimum fraction of reads required to have a base to be considered a single-allelic reference or SNP call as 0.9, and a minimum of 0.1 (but below 0.9) to be considered heterozygous.

-For super-reference mappings, we still need to get the statistics for just the positions representing the target species of interest.
-We can use the following script to extract these.
+For super-reference mappings, we still needed to retrieve the statistics for just the positions representing the target species of interest.
+We  used the following script to extract these from the MultiVCFAnalyzer SNP table output.

 ```bash
 for i in 04-analysis/deep/multivcfanalyzer/initial_single_genome/output/*; do